 After working as an IT analyst for decades, in 2015 O’Cinneide walked the Camino de Santiago, a 500-mile pilgrimage in northern Spain.
 This experience, as well as the abduction of a female pilgrim at the time, inspired her first novel, Petra’s Ghost.

-She now lives in Guelph with her husband.
+She now lives in Guelph with her husband, an Irish ex-pat who remains her constant muse.